 There's another effect which concerns the day.
 What is a day?
 It is one rotation of Earth with respect to something.
 There are two possible somethings.

 Since the apparent position of the Sun against the background stars depends on the Earth's location, it is the Earth's orbit that determines the Sun's path among the stars.
 This is the Ecliptic.
 You can see it on our large sky globe.
+In this illustration the white band is the Celestial Equator and the red one in the Ecliptic.
 You will notice that the Ecliptic does NOT coincide with the Celestial Equator; it is inclined to the equator by 23.5 degrees.
 The Sun is South of the Equator for half the year and North of it for the other half.

 The Zodiac is the classical band of 12 (modern 13) constellations that the Sun passes through during the year.
 These constellations do not correspond to the sun signs of astrology (more on that shortly).